Hello World,

 Below is a non-exclusive list of companies and organizations I've worked with and advised from 2015 onward.

-Scientific Advisory: Kineon Labs, Moxy Monitor, Hytro, US Air Force Special Operations (48th rescue squadron), Memphis Grizzlies, US Ski and Snowboard.
+Scientific Advisory: Moxy Monitor, Hytro, Kineon Labs, Memphis Grizzlies, US Ski & Snowboard, Air Force Special Operations (48th rescue squadron).

 Consulting:In addition to the above, I've consulted for over a dozen professional sports teams, Olympic teams, and special operations groups.